arup-group/cookiecutter-pypackage/docs/tutorial.md

 ### Step 5: Define requirements

 As well as writing the package source code, documentation, and tests, you will need to define the packages on which your project depends.
-You can find an _almost_ empty requirements file for you to complete in your new project folder: `requirements/base.txt`.
+You can find an *almost* empty requirements file for you to complete in your new project folder: `requirements/base.txt`.
-It cannot be empty, otherwise mamba might complain.
+It cannot be empty, otherwise `conda` might complain.
 You can update this as you go along and need new packages in your project.

 ### Step 6: Create a development environment for your project